rosemino/MARTINI_ZIF-8/README.md

 mechanical_exx.in : input script used to run the simulation in a random deformed state (particularly here the one corresponding to the deformation of 0.2% exx).
 Same philosophy was used for the other % deformations.

 mechanical_exy.in : input script used to run the simulation in a random deformed state (particularly here the one corresponding to the deformation of 0.2% exy).
 Same philosophy was used for the other % deformations.

+thermal_expa.in : input script used to run the simulation at 1 atm and 272.5K.
+The same philosophy is used for the 300K temperature.